-Angie is the first 2nd generation Mother Folker (“MoFo”).
+Angie is a second-generation Mother Folker (“MoFo”).
 As a Daughter Folker, she's affectionately titled a “DoFo”.
 Angie is an expressive, soulful singer, and a radiant performer.
-As the daughter of Kathi DeFrancis, she has lived her entire life around music.
+She is a daughter of the late Kathi DeFrancis, one of the founding Mother Folkers.
+She has lived her entire life around music.
 Angie has also fallen asleep at practice more than any other Mother Folker, sleeping anywhere she could while the band was creating songs.
 She is also the mother of third generation MoFo roadie, Phoenix Cox.
 Thus the moniker "Mo Do Fo."

 Bonnie Carol sings and plays hammered and fretted dulcimers as well as African marimba, bodhrán, folk drums, and hand percussion.
 A performance is likely to encompass traditional music from North and South America, the British Isles, Caribbean rhythms, and even Tex-Mex tunes, all fitting together in that exuberant whole we call World Music.
 In addition to her solo concerts, Bonnie can be found playing in an African marimba ensemble, a Celtic ensemble, and a square dance band.